RyanCathcart/reactivities-udemy/README.md

 #### Front End: React

-- Language: TypeScript 4.4.3
+- Language: TypeScript 5.2.2
 - Frameworks/Packages/Technologies:
-  - Axios 0.21.4 - Promise-based HTTP client used to make HTTP requests
+  - Axios 1.2.2 - Promise-based HTTP client used to make HTTP requests
-  - MobX 6.3.3 - React state manager
+  - MobX 6.7.0 - React state manager
-  - UUID 8.3.2 - UUID generator
+  - UUID 9.0.0 - UUID generator
-  - Semantic UI React 2.0.4 - React theming framework
+  - Semantic UI React 3.0.0-beta.0 - React theming framework
-  - React-Calendar 3.4.0 - React calendar component for picking dates
+  - React-Calendar 4.0.0 - React calendar component for picking dates
-  - React Toastify 8.0.3 - React toast alerts, used to display API errors
+  - React Toastify 9.1.1 - React toast alerts, used to display API errors
   - Formik 2.2.9 - React form library, used to create reusable forms
-  - Yup 0.32.11 - Object schema validation library to used with formik to create validatable forms
+  - Yup 1.2.0 - Object schema validation library to used with formik to create validatable forms
-  - React-Datepicker 4.2.1 - React calendar component for picking dates that doesn't rely on browser HTML5 implementation (more compatible)
+  - React-Datepicker 4.8.0 - React calendar component for picking dates that doesn't rely on browser HTML5 implementation (more compatible)
-  - date-fns 2.25.0 - JavaScript date utility library, used to turn JavaScript Date objects into formatted string to be displayed on client-app
+  - date-fns 2.29.3 - JavaScript date utility library, used to turn JavaScript Date objects into formatted string to be displayed on client-app
-  - react-dropzone 11.5.1 - React file dropzone component, used to allow user to drop an image to upload it to their profile
+  - react-dropzone 14.2.3 - React file dropzone component, used to allow user to drop an image to upload it to their profile
   - react-cropper 2.1.8 - React image cropper component, used to allow user to crop images before uploading it to their profile
-  - @microsoft/signalr 6.0.1 - Client-side signalr package for communication with server.
+  - @microsoft/signalr 7.0.0 - Client-side signalr package for communication with server.
-  - react-infinite-scroller 1.2.4 - Used to enable infinite scrolling through the activity list on the client-app
+  - react-infinite-scroller 1.2.6 - Used to enable infinite scrolling through the activity list on the client-app
-  - rimraf 3.0.2 - Used in the build process to create clean builds

 #### Other